dfed/SafeDI/README.md

 ## The core concept

-SafeDI reads your code, validates your dependencies, and generates a dependency tree–all during project compilation.
+SafeDI reads your code, validates your dependencies, and generates a dependency tree—all during project compilation.
 If your code compiles, your dependency tree is valid.

-Opting a type into the SafeDI dependency tree is straightforward: add the `@Instantiable` macro to your type declaration, and decorate your type’s dependencies with macros to indicate the lifecycle of each property.
+Opting a type into the SafeDI dependency tree is simple: add the `@Instantiable` macro to your type declaration, and decorate your type’s dependencies with macros to indicate the lifecycle of each property.
 Here is what a `Boiler` in a `CoffeeMaker` might look like in SafeDI:

 ```swift
 // The boiler type is opted into SafeDI because it has been decorated with the `@Instantiable` macro.